Don’t Let the Pandemic Ruin Your Easter Fun—Here’s How You Can Still Celebrate

 The overflowing Easter baskets of years past may not be possible this year, either because money is tight or you’re unable to visit your go-to stores to pick up all the supplies and gifts.
 (Online delivery may not be as speedy as you’d like this year, either.)
 Save the big adult Easter basket for next year: Consider tucking homemade sweets into baskets or fill them with print-outs or drawings of the Easter gifts you plan to order or buy once businesses are open again.
 (Consider it an IOU from the Easter Bunny.)
 If you can, for Easter gifts for kids, focus on digital gifts you can enjoy in the moment: Buy and download a new movie or new game for them to enjoy at home.

 If you typically go out for Easter brunch or dinner—or head to Grandma’s for her Easter specialties—don’t take it upon yourself to cook a multi-course meal.
-You want your groceries to last as long as possible, and taking a trip to the grocery store just to pick up extra eggs and potatoes for your Easter spread isn’t worth the risk.
+If you’re still being cautious, you want your groceries to last as long as possible, and taking a trip to the grocery store just to pick up extra eggs and potatoes for your Easter spread isn’t worth the risk.

 Instead, consider supporting local businesses.
-Call around to see if any restaurants are offering a to-go or delivery special for Easter meals.
+Call around to see which restaurants are open on Easter Sunday and if those restaurants are offering a to-go or delivery special for Easter meals.
 (Chances are, at least one place is.)
 Place your order a few days in advance so the restaurant is prepared and get ready to enjoy your meal with minimal prep or stress on your part.

 A bunny hop race or Easter egg toss may not be possible this year if you don’t have the supplies, numbers, or space (or all three).
 Focus on games—beyond the egg hunt—your family can play together, such as guess the number of jelly beans or Easter egg basketball, even if you only have one or two kids in the family.